 You don’t want to find yourself in a situation where your income is barely sufficient to meet all of your commitments, whether they be payments on your mortgage or other debts, utilities or food, or anything else.

 To calculate how much home you can afford, simply follow these five steps:

 1. Figure out 25% of your take-home pay

 Use the 25% rule to determine how much house you can afford: Never devote more than 25% of your monthly take-home pay (after taxes) to mortgage payments.
-Following this rule keeps you safe from buying too much house and ending up house poor.
+Following this rule keeps you safe from buying too many houses and ending up poor.
 I want your home to be a blessing, not a curse.